Very large set axioms over constructive set theories: Introduction

 Large set axioms over constructive set theories appeared first in various papers of Rathjen (for example, \cite{Rathjen1993}, \cite{Rathjen1998}, \cite{RathjenGrifforPalmgren1998}, \cite{Rathjen1999Realm}).
-The first appearance of large set axioms over $\mathsf{CZF}$ was in a proof-theoretic context, and their relationship with better known theories, like extensions of Martin-L\"of type theories or $\mathsf{KP}$, were emphasized.
-The internal analysis on large set axioms over $\mathsf{CZF}$ can be found in \cite{AczelRathjen2001} or \cite{AczelRathjen2010}, and has been further extended by Gibbons \cite{GibbonsPhD} and Ziegler \cite{ZieglerPhD} in each of their doctoral theses.
-Gibbons \cite{GibbonsPhD} extended Rathjen's analysis on the proof-theoretic strength of $\mathsf{CZF}$ in \cite{Rathjen1993} to $\mathsf{CZF}$ with Mahlo sets.
+The first appearance of large set axioms over $\CZF$ was in a proof-theoretic context, and their relationship with better known theories, like extensions of Martin-L\"of type theories or $\KP$, were emphasized.
+An initial analysis of large set axioms over $\CZF$ can be found in \cite{AczelRathjen2001} or \cite{AczelRathjen2010}, and this has been further extended by Gibbons \cite{GibbonsPhD} and Ziegler \cite{ZieglerPhD} in each of their doctoral theses.
+Gibbons \cite{GibbonsPhD} extended Rathjen's analysis on the proof-theoretic strength of $\CZF$ in \cite{Rathjen1993} to $\CZF$ with Mahlo sets.
 Furthermore, Gibbons' thesis is the first publication that shows the definition of a critical set\footnote{He called it a \emph{measurable set}.
 We will address this terminology in \autoref{Section:LargeLargeSet}.}

-Ziegler \cite{ZieglerPhD} further studied large set axioms over $\mathsf{CZF}$ in an internal manner{.
-U}nlike other results around large set axioms over $\mathsf{CZF}$, Ziegler's thesis focused on what we can derive about large set axioms from $\mathsf{CZF}$ alone.
+Unlike other results around large set axioms over $\CZF$, Ziegler's thesis focused on what we can derive about large set axioms from $\CZF$ alone.
 For example, he observed that the number of inaccessible sets may not affect the proof-theoretic strength: